-Anomaly that "boasts itself" is the wrong element.
+The anomaly that "boasts itself" is the wrong element.
 Insincere intentions based on continuous "social recognition" urge individuals to control other people's views of themselves or otherwise strengthen authority by putting aside the opinions of others.
 Every human being has different characteristics.
 If not realized, social climbers tend to be depressed, as in this finding.
 The theoretical contribution emphasizes the horizon of knowledge related to the commitment of social media users to be wiser and open up as a way to learn from mistakes so that they do not repeat themselves in the future.
 In other words, there is introspection that refrains from showing off wealth.
 Despite the doubts, the unification of conducive communication through agreement among users is seen as preferable.

-The managerial implications are focused on the integrated supervision of the help desks on FB and WA, especially reporting of data theft, restoring and cleaning reputation, and temporary disabling of applications.
-Stakeholders, especially leaders on campus, i.e. Chancellor and Dean, have the authority to give disciplinary sanctions to lecturers who are still doing social climbing, including: administrative punishment, prohibition on social media, removing compensation, and dismissal.
-Respondents who are involved in the academic field, should create a sustainable generation, not work on social media.
-Therefore, the topic of this study is to ensure that there are variables that are missed, so that future research directions consider starting competent improvements.
+The managerial implications are focused on the integrated supervision of the help desks on Facebook and WhatsApp, especially the reporting of data theft, restoring and cleaning reputation, and temporarily disabling applications.
+Stakeholders, especially leaders on campus, i.e., the Chancellor and Dean, have the authority to give disciplinary sanctions to lecturers who are still doing social climbing, including: administrative punishment, prohibition on social media, removal of compensation, and dismissal.
+Respondents who are involved in the academic field should create a sustainable generation.
+Therefore, the topic of this study is to ensure that there are variables that are missed so that future research directions consider implementing competent improvements.